HunterGhost27/Stats-Configurator/README.md

 ### Easily share your config in multiplayer

-All configuration-profiles, _user-created_ or _mod-created_, are compiled into a single **ConfigData** file (default: `S7_ConfigData.json`).
-This file is read during `ModuleLoading` where it applies the _stat-modifications_.
-Since this operation takes place locally on the `client-side`, **all peers** _connected_ to the same _game-session_ must have the same ConfigData file loaded.
-Having different ConfigData will mean that each client sees different stats.
+All configuration-profiles, _user-created_ or _mod-created_, are compiled into a single **ConfigData** file (Default: `S7_ConfigData.json`).
+The mod applies these _stat-modifications_ when the game loads.
+Since this operation takes place locally on the `client-side`, all peers connected to the same game-session must have the same ConfigData file loaded.
+Having different ConfigData will mean that each client has different stats.
 For stats to be _synchronized_ between all clients, it is recommended that everyone loads the same ConfigData file.
 The host can manually share this file with their friends or send it to them from the in-game mod-menu.

 ### Mod-Interfacing

 While primarily created for end-users, the mod doesn't actually care where it gets the config-file.
 This means other mods can send serialized jsons to the stats configurator for stat-overrides.
 This functionality exists because I wanted to create MCMs for my other mods, but any mod-maker can use this if they wish.

 The mod comes with a dynamic-quick-menu that can create basic MCMs for you!
-You need just register your mod with a `global-flag` to listen for and create a `database` with the stats and attributes that you want the MCM to account for.
+You need just register your mod with a `global-flag` to listen for and create a `database` with the stats and attributes that you want the MCM to account.
 Done.
 Your mod now has a basic MCM.
 It'll launch whenever that flag is set.
 It will allow the users to customize those stat-entries and store the configuration in their local ConfigData.

 For proper documentation, please visit [mod-interfacing](Documentation/Extensive-Documentation.md#Mod-Interfacing).